When Glory was Birthed in a Barn

 He is both Majesty and a God who presses into our days, our everydays.
 And, He whispers Life into those dusty, disgraced, and dull places—and we are never, ever the same.

-Looking for more Christmas inspiration?
-Check out our Christmas Resource Library and be sure to sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.
+Looking for more inspiration?
+Check out our Christmas Resource Library in our Devotional Library and be sure to sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.